thorbjornium/Software-Manual/src/cloud-architecture.md

 What is a SAN: [https://www.snia.org/education/storage_networking_primer/san/what_san](https://www.snia.org/education/storage_networking_primer/san/what_san)

 ## **Billing Models**

-After completing this episode, you should be able to:

-Discuss some of the various billing models commonly found with cloud computing

-**Description:** In this episode, you will learn about some of the common billing models found in use in cloud computing today.
-These models include the pay-as-you-go model, as well as the dedicated host, reserved resources, and spot instance billing models.

-### **Billing Models**

 Pay As You Go: The pay-as-you-go (PAYG) cloud cost model is a flexible and scalable pricing strategy where users are billed based on their actual consumption of cloud resources, such as computing power, storage, and data transfer.
 This model eliminates the need for upfront investments and allows for dynamic scaling, making it cost-efficient and adaptable to fluctuating workloads.
 Users benefit from granular billing, detailed usage monitoring, and the ability to manage costs precisely, encouraging efficient resource utilization.
 This approach supports business agility, enabling quick deployment and experimentation with minimal financial risk, as seen in services like AWS EC2, Google Compute Engine, and Azure Virtual Machines.